 A study of 1,259 Puerto Rican youth (10 or older at baseline) from the South Bronx, New York and San Juan, Puerto Rico found that child maltreatment, parental maladjustment, and sociocultural stressors increased the risk of early alcohol use (by age 14) in this youth population.36 Linear relationships were observed between the number of ACEs to which a child was exposed and the risk of early drinking.

-Another study of 1,420 Latino emerging adults in Southern California found that the presence of ACEs was significantly associated with substance use or abuse, specifically cigarette, alcohol, marijuana, and hard drug use.
-As the number of ACEs increased, so did the substance use for all substances.37 Depressive symptoms stemming from ACEs can also increase the risk of substance use/abuse, so identifying and treating depression may help to reduce the substance use/abuse, although it is likely that many factors are involved and further symptoms assessment and intervention may be warranted.38
+Another study of 1,420 Latino emerging adults in Southern California found that the presence of ACEs was significantly associated with substance use or substance use disorder, specifically cigarette, alcohol, marijuana, and hard drug use.
+As the number of ACEs increased, so did the substance use for all substances.37 Depressive symptoms stemming from ACEs can also increase the risk of substance use/abuse, so identifying and treating depression may help to reduce the substance use/substance use disorder, although it is likely that many factors are involved and further symptoms assessment and intervention may be warranted.38

 Education, Achievement and ACEs

 Children ages 3 to 5 who have had two or more ACEs are over four times more likely to have trouble calming themselves down, be easily distracted, and have a hard time making and keeping friends.

 More than three of four children ages 3-5 who have been expelled from preschool also had ACEs.39

 A study of urban children (N = 1,007; 24% Latino) used data from the Fragile Families and Child Wellbeing Study, a national urban birth cohort, to evaluate the effects of ACEs on kindergarten outcomes.22

 Children exposed to three or more ACEs were more likely to have below-average language and literacy skills, poor math and emergent literacy skills, attention problems, and aggression in kindergarten.
 However, the data were not analyzed separately for Latinos.